 • Lala Lajpat Rai: He not only made a lasting impression in the minds of the Indian citizens by his leadership abilities but also made his presence felt in the field of education, commerce, and even healthcare.

 Check Out Long & Short Republic Day Speech

 • Chandra Shekhar Azad:

 The growth in the agricultural sector has somewhat been steady.
-A leading financial institution has revealed, that the growth in the agri-biotech sector has been increasing at the rate of 30 percent in
+A leading financial institution has revealed, that the growth in the agri-biotech sector has been increasing at the rate of 30 percent in the last few years.

 Service sector growth:

 Telecom and software are in its prime high.
 So many multinational companies outsource the telecom and IT services to the country.
 The service sector employs 24 percent of Indian Workforce.